BeratYesbek/BeratYesbek/README.md

 <h1><p align="center">Hello, I'm Berat! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35px"></h1></p>

-I'm studying Computer Engineering and Management Information System.
-Also, I am a Software Engineer Intern at Deliveryhero/Yemeksepeti Fintech which is developing a payment system.
-I love this industry, Software is a passion for me.
-Likewise, I have been trying to learn all technologies and software languages, and trying to implement them in the best way.
-I am usually coding with Ruby,Java, C# and Kotlin, I am using TypeScript Angular as frontend and Spring, Spring Boot and Ruby on Rails as a backend.
-In other words, I am not a fanatic of any programming languages or technologies.
-I really like to learn everything about software.
-In this way, I am improving my process management and algorithm skills everyday.
-I am interested in Football, Neuroscience, and Psychology.
+I graduated from Computer Engineering and Management Information Systems.
+I am currently employed as a Software Engineer at Deliveryhero/Yemeksepeti Fintech where I am part of a team responsible for the development of a state-of-the-art payment system.
+Over the course of my career, I've discovered that software isn't just an occupation for me - it's a deep-rooted passion.

+Previously, I found joy in exploring a wide spectrum of technologies and programming languages, focusing on Ruby, Java, C#, and Kotlin, with back-end development work primarily handled by Asp.Net core, JAVA Spring, and Ruby on Rails.
+However, I now dedicate myself wholly to Java and Spring Boot, driven by an insatiable curiosity to master this technology stack.

+This shift in my focus does not denote a fixation on a specific language or technology.
+Rather, it reflects my inherent desire to constantly learn and evolve in the software landscape, so that improving my process management skills and algorithmic understanding.
+As I continue to refine my skills and delve deeper into Java and Spring Boot, I'm excited about the challenges and opportunities this journey presents.
+Beyond the realm of software, I also nurture interests in Football, Neuroscience, and Psychology.
+Moreover, sometimes I write some inspired by Neuroscience and Psychology.
+Of course, I can't share those. :)))GitHub: https://github.com/BeratYesbek I graduated from Computer Engineering and Management Information Systems.
+I am currently employed as a Software Engineer at Deliveryhero/Yemeksepeti Fintech where I am part of a team responsible for the development of a state-of-the-art payment system.
+Over the course of my career, I've discovered that software isn't just an occupation for me - it's a deep-rooted passion.
+Previously, I found joy in exploring a wide spectrum of technologies and programming languages, focusing on Ruby, Java, C#, and Kotlin, with back-end development work primarily handled by Asp.Net core, JAVA Spring, and Ruby on Rails.
+However, I now dedicate myself wholly to Java and Spring Boot, driven by an insatiable curiosity to master this technology stack.
+This shift in my focus does not denote a fixation on a specific language or technology.
+Rather, it reflects my inherent desire to constantly learn and evolve in the software landscape, so that improving my process management skills and algorithmic understanding.
+As I continue to refine my skills and delve deeper into Java and Spring Boot, I'm excited about the challenges and opportunities this journey presents.
+Beyond the realm of software, I also nurture interests in Football, Neuroscience, and Psychology.
+Moreover, sometimes I write some inspired by Neuroscience and Psychology.
+Of course, I can't share those. :)))

 <h3 align="center">Contact with me:</h3>